prp-e/generative_ui_prompts/code_generator.md

 and then you give me the code, which is HTML with Tailwind CSS styling.

 In order to make things a little bit more organized, please only give me `<body>` tag and what is inside it.
 Also keep in mind that some of our prompts may ask for a "mobile app".
 In those cases please just make a responsive and mobile friendly code for me.

+Also you need to take care of those things:

+- if there is no information about the background, make the asked module centered ant put a light-blue to dark-blue gradient (from top to bottom) background in it.
+If there was a mention of any backgrounds, just go with the given prompt.